 The American College of Preventive Medicine awards program honors members of the College and leaders in the field for excellence in service to preventive medicine and exceptional lifetime achievements.

 ACPM takes great pride in recognizing the achievements that advance the recognition and profile of the preventive medicine specialty.
-ACPM awards acknowledge the passion of members in the areas of preventive medicine and public health from the resident to the lifelong professional.
+The six ACPM awards acknowledge the passion of both members and nonmembers in the areas of preventive medicine and public health from the resident.

 The nomination period for 2021 is now closed.
 Please check back for the announcement of this year's honorees.